 Deferred tax assets are recognised for unused tax losses to the extent that it is probable that taxable profit will be available against which the losses can be utilised.
 Significant management judgement is required to determine the amount of deferred tax assets that can be recognised, based upon the likely timing and the level of future taxable profits together with future tax planning strategies.
-Refer Note 2.33 - Recognition of deferred tax assets, availability of future taxable profit against which tax losses carried forward can be used.
+Refer Note 37 - Recognition of deferred tax assets, availability of future taxable profit against which tax losses carried forward can be used.

-KIMS Hospital Enterprises Private Limited CIN:U85191TG2013PTC085793 Notes to the financial statements for the year ended 31 March 2025 (All amounts are in million of Indian Rupees, except share data or unless otherwise stated)
+(All amounts are in million of Indian Rupees, except share data or unless otherwise stated)